 Remove the weights from glider B.

-This time repeat the same procedure but have glider B start with some initial velocity.
-Do this three times, record your results and compare with the theoretical prediction.
+This time repeat the same procedure but have glider B start with some initial velocity in the direction of glider A. Do this three times, record your results and compare with the theoretical prediction.

 Representative Results: